traefik/traefik/docs/content/middlewares/http/compress.md

 `includedContentTypes` specifies a list of content types to compare the `Content-Type` header of the responses before compressing.

 The responses with content types defined in `includedContentTypes` are compressed.
-If a response's MIME type matches one of the types in this list, it will be compressed, while all other responses will not be compressed.

 Content types are compared in a case-insensitive, whitespace-ignored manner.